 Mollie Grow, MD, MPH

 Mollie Grow, MD, MPH, is an Associate Program Director, Director of the Continuity Clinics, and is faculty with the REACH Advocacy Pathway.
 She is an Associate Professor of Pediatrics and general pediatrician in the Division of General Pediatrics at the University of Washington.
-She is passionate about providing effective, evidence-based general outpatient pediatric care for all ages at the Roosevelt Pediatric Care Center.
-She enjoys supporting families with newborns as an inpatient attending at the UW Newborn Nursery.
-Dr. Grow also mentors and teaches medical students with the UW School of Medicine Colleges program.
-Dr. Grow’s scholarly focus is to promote child wellness by training clinicians to apply effective communication strategies with parents, advocate at the community level, and develop collaborative community partnerships.
-Her particular interests include promoting healthy childhood weight, early childhood relationships, and equity, diversity, and inclusion in care.
-Her research has been funded by the NIH, Academic Pediatric Association, and the Robert Wood Johnson Foundation (RWJF).
-Dr. Grow loves working with residents to discern their own path and find fulfillment in their pediatric careers.
+She is passionate about providing general outpatient pediatric care for all ages at the UW Roosevelt Pediatric Care Center and supporting families at the UW Newborn Nursery.
+She also mentors and teaches medical students with the UW School of Medicine Colleges program.
+Her interests include addressing health equity and reducing disparities through advocacy, early childhood relationships, and equity, diversity, and inclusion in care.
+She loves working with residents to discern their own path and find fulfillment in their pediatric careers.
 You can find her with her two daughters and husband biking, hiking, running, enjoying our wonderful local and national parks, and advocating for climate justice.

 Abena Knight, MD

 Abena Knight, MD, is the Associate Clerkship Director for Inpatient Pediatrics and a Clinical Associate Professor of Pediatrics in the Division of Hospital Medicine.
-She serves as a faculty advisor for the Residency Diversity Committee and is the Faculty Coordinator for the funded visiting elective for students underrepresented in medicine.
+She serves as a Faculty Advisor for the Residency Diversity Committee and is the Faculty Coordinator for the funded visiting elective for students underrepresented in medicine.
 She is the new Associate Vice Chair of Education for the Department of Pediatrics, which includes a focus on diversity, equity, and inclusion.
 Her educational interests include medical student education, diversity recruitment in pediatrics, and cultural humility training.
-She is also interested in faculty career development and serves as the medical director of the Team 8 & Resource Hospitalists Sections.
 She enjoys mentoring and advising trainees at all levels.
 In her spare time, she loves watching sports; enjoying local restaurants and concerts; and spending time with her family and friends.

 Celeste Quitiquit, MD

 Celeste Quitiquit, MD, is an Associate Program Director and Director of residency recruitment.
 She is a Clinical Associate Professor in General Pediatrics and Sports Medicine/Orthopedics and serves as Medical Director for the Athletic Training Program.
 She served as a former chief resident for our program and rejoined the UW community after completing fellowships in sports medicine and medical education in 2014.
-Her educational interests include injury prevention, community advocacy and wellness.
-She enjoys meeting with learners to discuss personal and professional development.
-She loves to play, watch and cover sports of all kinds.
-Spending her life on the West Coast, she loves being by the water, trail-running to find a lake, ocean view or waterfall.
-Her happy place is spending time outdoors with her husband, three young children and extended family.
+Her professional interests include injury prevention, community advocacy, diversity recruitment, and implicit bias.
+Celeste grew up locally in South King County and now raises her family there.
+She loves spending time outdoors with her husband, three young children and extended family.

-Lauree Herrmann is one of the pediatric residency coordinators.
+Lauree Herrmann serves as the Program Management Specialist.
 She has worked in a variety of capacities at Seattle Children’s since she started in 2010, but finds her work with the pediatric residents the most rewarding.
 She works extensively with the Clinical Competency Committee, intern orientation, lunch conferences, special events and day-to-day workings of the residency program.
 She comes to Seattle by way of North Carolina, where she graduated from Meredith College.
 She enjoys volunteering with cancer patients and their families, as well as exploring all that Seattle (and the great Pacific Northwest) has to offer.
 She has been known to design a weekend getaway for residents and would love to help you discover the Emerald City, as well.